 Springtime is a new adventure for many first-year medical and nursing students.
 After a semester in the classroom, they are let loose to observe the real world.
 Invariably, the same scenario plays out.

 Meanwhile, the student's cool veneer begins to show cracks.
 The heat of the room has made sweat start to stream on the forehead.
 The lights start to blur, and voices in the room become distorted.
-The sickening nausea, the lightheadedness, vision fades to black, and all this is quickly followed by the sound of the firs- year student hitting the floor in a faint.
+Sickening nausea, lightheadedness, the vision fades to black, and all this is quickly followed by the sound of the first-year student hitting the floor in a faint.

 Vasovagal syncope is a common cause of fainting.
 The vagus nerve is overstimulated and causes the body's blood vessels to dilate and the heart to slow down.
 This anti-adrenaline effect decreases the ability of the heart to pump blood upward to the brain against gravity.
 Without blood flow, the brain turns off.
 In Victorian England, when this happened because young ladies' sensibilities were easily offended, this was called a swoon.

 Fortunately, the body is able to correct this temporary problem and return normalcy to the circulatory system in a matter of seconds.
 Unfortunately, that time delay allows the faint to happen, and while the fainting itself is not a big deal, the potential complications may be.
 Falling is tough as you get older, kids bounce but adults tend to break.
 Imagine fainting while driving a car or swimming in a lake.
 While the grizzled veterans of the medical community laugh at the "routine faint" and then welcome the new students into their fraternity, blacking out is not something to be taken lightly.